the assumption of responsibility for the welfare of the world

 Scriptures are written texts, generally in a standard form, maintained by a religious community, taken to represent key beliefs of the religion, and often attributed to a founder or founders.
 Many religions are based on scriptures, but all religions are based on non-scriptural traditions, even those also based partially on scriptures.
 And individual believers typically do not produce their own direct interpretations of scripture and traditions, but subscribe to interpretations of specific communities, being guided by family, clerics, and other community members.
 For this reason, it is futile and even mistaken to engage in arguments about which beliefs are or are not a part of any religion, with reference for example to scripture.
 The controversy over, say, homosexuality in Christianity or jihad in Islam cannot be settled by reference to their scriptures; there clearly are many people who believe that Christianity and Islam dictate specific beliefs on these topics, and so, for those people, they do.

 The largest conventional religions in the world are Christianity, Islam, Buddhism, Hinduism, and Chinese religion.
 In practice, the largest single belief system in the world is probably materialism — the basic assumptions and conclusions nearly everyone makes about the routine functioning of the world, as codified in modern science.
+Scientists are the clerics of materialism, individual authorities to whom believers turn for specifics to complete their own “beliefs”.

 Christianity, by far the world’s largest conventional religion, originated as a reform movement within Judaism, and was probably not originally intended to become more than that.
 Its central figure, more likely than not to be legendary, is Jesus (ישוע « Ješūac ») from the town of Nazareth (נצרת « Nasərat »).
 Eventually it would be claimed that he was the Jewish Messiah (משיח « mešīah », “anointed”), whose Greek equivalent was ‘Christ’ (ΧΡΙΣΤΟΣ « k‛ristos »), and further, the son of God, or God itself.
 Christianity owes its advance primarily to two figures: Saul of Tarsus (שאול התרסי « Šaɔūl ha-Tarsī »), better known as Paul (ΠΑΥΛΟΣ « Paulos »), who transformed Christianity from an intra-Jewish (and thus nationally-oriented) movement to a universal religion, and Constantine (CAIVS FLAVIVS VALERIVS AVRELIVS CONSTANTINVS), the Roman emperor most responsible for Christianity’s official embrace in the empire.
 The Christian scriptures include the Jewish scriptures (the “Old Testament”) and its own (the “New Testament”).
 The split in the early church, between East and West, simply reflected the cultural and political split between the Eastern and Western Roman Empire, the former centered on Constantinople and using Greek as a lingua franca, the latter centered on Rome and using Latin.
 A later split in Western Christianity, between Catholicism and Protestantism, was largely over church governance.